xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 He was the chairman of the National Government of the Republic of China from 1931 to 1932.

 [^7]: It is possible that my grandfather wrote 1962 here.

-[^8]: It is probably a mistake here.
-More like it should be "Northwestern Middle School".
+But 1952 is more likely considering the historical background.

+[^8]: More likely my grandfather was referring to the Northwestern Middle School.

 [^9]: The 29th Army was a military unit of the National Revolutionary Army during the Republic of China, mainly active in Sichuan and Chongqing.

-[^10]: At the time, joining the Chinese Communist Party is considered to be a "disloyal" act by the Nationalist Party of China government.
+[^10]: At the time, joining the Chinese Communist Party is considered to be a "disloyal" act by the Republic of China government.

-[^11]: In traditional Chinese society, women often only had a surname, without a given name.
+[^11]: In traditional Chinese societies, women often only had a surname, without a given name.

+[^12]: This is an euphemism for "being given an undesirable label".